-Under the asset and liability method of Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standards ("SFAS") No. 109Accounting for Income Taxes (SFAS 109), deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+Under the asset and liability method of Financial Accounting Standards Board ("FASB") Statement of Financial Accounting Standards ("SFAS") No. 109Accounting for Income Taxes ("SFAS 109"), deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to be recovered or settled.
-A valuation allowance covering the deferred tax assets of the Company as of February 29, 2009 and November 30, 2008, has been provided as the Company currently believes it is "more likely than not" that the future income tax benefits will not be realized.
+A valuation allowance covering the deferred tax assets of the Company as of August 31, 2009 and November 30, 2008, has been provided as the Company currently believes it is "more likely than not" that the future income tax benefits will not be realized.
+Foreign income tax expense has been recorded for licensee income earned in certain geographic areas.
+There are no deferred tax assets or liabilities to offset this expense.